Weighing in at around just 4 pounds your mighty liver performs more than 500 bodily functions and chemical reactions every day to keep you alive.

 Your liver is overworked & underperforming

 But as critical as it is to your health and well being, according to some experts there’s up to a 99 percent chance your liver is not performing at its very best.

-However, an overworked liver that is exposed to the everyday pollutants of our modern world can result in a variety of health problems such as…
+An overworked liver that’s exposed to the everyday pollutants of our modern world can result in a variety of health problems including…

 - High blood pressure